Azure AD Connect Password sync: no recent synchronization

 Password Hash Sync Configuration for source "yourdomain" updated.

-Wait for a little and run the command again
+Wait a moment and run the command again:

 Invoke-ADSyncDiagnostics